compgeolab/manual/awesome-software-and-resources.md

 - [Codium](https://vscodium.com/): Free/Libre Open Source Software Binaries of
   VSCode.

 ## Online services

+- [EarthArXiv](https://eartharxiv.org/): Preprint server were we can make our papers freely available to anyone under CC licenses (read carefully your Journal restrictions on publication of preprints or postprints to archives).
 - [figshare](https://figshare.com) and [Zenodo](https://zenodo.org/): open access repositories for figures,
   dissertations, Thesis, code and mode.
 - [HackMD](https://hackmd.io/): collaborative Markdown notes that could be